syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/customization.md

 {% previewsample "page.domainurl/code-snippet/timeline/customization/dot-shadow" %}
 {% endif %}

-### Dot Variant
+### Dot variant

-You can achieve the desired dot variant by customizing the border, outline colors of the timeline dots.
+You can achieve the desired dot variant by customizing the border, outline and background colors of the Timeline dots.

 {% if page.publishingplatform == "typescript" %}